-In 1952, Ireland’s ambassador to the US, John Hearne, sent a small box of shamrocks to US President Harry Truman, unknowingly creating a tradition that is still carried out more than 60 years later.
-On Tuesday, Taoiseach Enda Kenny will present President Barack Obama with the honorary bowl at the White House during the traditional Shamrock ceremony.
+In 1952, Ireland’s ambassador to the United States, John Hearne, sent a small box of shamrocks to US President Harry Truman, unknowingly creating a tradition that is still carried out 64 years later.

 Watch ‘St. Patrick’s Day in the White House’ Video: